Apis cerana: Water requirement

 In addition to food requirements for diet, water also plays a key role in the growth and development of adult bees.
 In fact, the form of food has little to no influence on the longevity and life expectancy of the bee as long as there is ready availability of water.
 This idea was further supported through experimental means concerning queen bees isolated in separate cages.
 Both groups were fed sugar candy as a control measure; however, the group that was fed water in addition to the sugar candy lived an average of two weeks or more compared to the other group which only survived a matter of three to four days.
 Moreover, the importance of water intake for an adult bee's survival can be further understood through examination of diet and behavior during prime seasons, during which colonies of bees consume large amounts of water in order to dilute honey produced as well as to regulate temperature in the nest.

 Predators

-Vespine wasps, endemic to Southeast Asia, are a major predator for Apis cerana, predominantly at their colonies throughout Southern Asia.
+Vespine wasps are a major predator for Apis cerana, predominantly at their colonies throughout Southern Asia.
 This hawking predation is especially fierce during the autumn season when the wasps are most populous, predominantly during the morning and afternoon.
 This method involves the wasps taking up a position in front of the beehive, while facing outwards away from the entrance towards returning foragers.
 Vespine wasps attempt to attack the honey bee quarry in an effort to gain provisions to aid in the development of their own offspring.